 Traditionally, the building, operation, maintenance, and improvement of the national park transportation system has been supported with funds from the Highway Trust Fund.
 The national parks are currently receiving $240 million from that fund but the National Park Service estimates it really needs closer to $970 million to adequately maintain, improve, and complete its roads, bridges, trails, and transit systems.

-In 2014, Congress has the opportunity to increase funding for national park transportation through the reauthorization of the federal surface transportation law (Moving Ahead toward Progress in the 21st Century, or MAP-21).
-NPCA is actively working with our allies in Congress to ensure the roads, bridges, trails, and transit in our national parks get the funding they need and deserve.
+The federal transportation law, MAP-21, was due to expire on Sept.
+30, 2014.
+On July 30, Congress extended the law until May 2015.
+Congress is working on its successor and NPCA is actively working with our allies to ensure the roads, bridges, trails, and transit in our national parks get the funding they need and deserve.

 Learn more about the transportation needs and funding opportunities in our national parks: